Bobbo117/MQ135-Air-Quality-Sensor/README.md

 ![Coffee Humidex](https://github.com/Bobbo117/MQ135-Air-Quality-Sensor/blob/main/Images/HA%20AQI%20Coffee%20Humidex.jpg)

-Then arond 5:34, I heaedd down for a second cup.
+Then arond 5:34, I headed back down for a second cup.

-While there, I spent a couple extra miutes emptying the dishwasher, which created quite the uptick in CO2!
+While there, I spent a couple extra minutes emptying the dishwasher, which created quite the uptick in CO2!

 See the graph screenshot below.